parsavares/HPCSE_End_Project/README.md

 # **Installation and Regression Testing of OpenFOAM**

- In this project, we're gonna supposed to install OpenFOAM-11 and OpenFOAM-v2312 using EasyBuild 4.9.1 (the latest version)
+ In this project, we're gonna supposed to install OpenFOAM-11 and OpenFOAM-v2312 using EasyBuild 4.9.1 (the latest version).

  **Scope** It is used in research organizations, academic institutes and across many types of industries, for example, automotive, manufacturing, process engineering and environmental engineering.

-**Purpose** The goals of this project are
+**Purpose** The goals of this project are:
             1) To install recent versions of OpenFOAM on the Uni.lu HPC platform using EasyBuild.
             2) To set up a regression testing configuration for the installed OpenFOAM using ReFrame.

  **Installing latest release of EasyBuild & OpenFOAM**

+1. **Connection to a Compute Node**
-1. Allocating an interactive job with a high priority for 2 hours, using 1 node, 1 task, and 32 CPU cores.
+2. Allocating an interactive job with a high priority for 2 hours, using 1 node, 1 task, and 32 CPU cores.
  - **Command**:
      ```bash
      salloc -p interactive --qos debug --time=2:00:00 -N 1 -n 1 -c 64